Victoria’s Secret Model Kelly Gale Flaunts Major Cleavage In Plunging One-Piece On Instagram

 “So so beautiful!
 That yellow looks amazing on you,” a third fan commented.

-Judging by the collection of recent posts to Kelly’s widely-followed account on the photo sharing social media platform, the model — who has strutted her stuff in the Victoria’s Secret Fashion Show five times in the last six years — is definitely ready for summer.
+Judging by the collection of recent posts to Kelly’s widely-followed account on the photo-sharing social media platform, the model — who has strutted her stuff in the Victoria’s Secret Fashion Show five times in the last six years — is definitely ready for summer.

 The stunner’s feed is full of sexy shots of her enjoying time on the beach in tiny bikinis, many accompanied by captions with Kelly expressing her longing for the warm weather that is on its way.
-Just this weekend, she flaunted her incredible body in another barely-there two piece that did her nothing but favors and certainly did not disappoint her thousands of fans.
+Just this weekend, she flaunted her incredible body in another barely-there two-piece that did her nothing but favors and certainly did not disappoint her thousands of fans.